bluefaze360/StuckInTheMud/README.md

 ## Overview

 StuckInTheMud is a versatile developer tool that streamlines the creation of interactive, multimedia-rich games.
 It combines core gameplay mechanics with reliable data structures and seamless audio integration to deliver engaging user experiences.

+### Rules

+This game uses 4 dice.
+The goal is to not roll a 5 or 2, either of which makes that die "stuck."
+Dice are rolled, with non-stuck dice added up.
+Stuck dice are not rolled again.
+A player's turn ends when all dice are stuck (i.e., the player is "stuck in the mud").
+Play then passes to the next player.
+The winner is the first player to reach 100 points.

 **Why StuckInTheMud?**